aranaea/kafka-demo/README.md

 ## Kafka Demo ##

-This repo contains a pretty simple demo of Kafka's pub/sub capabilities.
+_Notes_ 2019-08-21: Updated for Python 3.7 and kafka-python 1.4.6

+This repo was written as part of a job interview and isn't necessarily a good example of a production Kafka use case.
+The requirements imposed by the interviewer and the limited time I had to spend on it meant that this was stripped down to something very limited.
+But it is a useful reference point and contains a decent demo of Kafka's pub/sub capabilities.

 Inside you'll find a small handful of goodies.

 * `docker-compose.yml`
   * This is the base composition.
 It should allow you to bring up the stack